Nutan-Kum12/TravoStay/README.md

 # Airbnb

 A fully functional Airbnb clone built using Flutter and Firebase.
-This app allows users to browse hotel listings, log in with Google, view locations on a map, and save favorite hotels to a wishlist.
+This app allows users to browse hotel listings, log in with Google, view locations on a map, save favorite hotels to a wishlist, and make payments using Razorpay.

 ## ✨ Features
 - 🔑 **Google Authentication** – Users can log in using their Google account.
 - 🏨 **Hotel Listings** – Hotels are fetched from a Firebase database.
 - 🗺️ **Map Integration** – View hotel locations directly on an interactive map.
-- ❤️ **Wishlist Feature** – Users can save and manage their favorite hotels.
+- ❤️ **Wishlist Feature** – Users can save, add, or remove hotels from their wishlist.
 - 📡 **Firebase Backend** – Stores hotel data and user information.
 - ⚡ **Provider for State Management** – Efficient app-wide state handling.
 - 📱 **Responsive UI** – Works smoothly across different screen sizes.
+- 💳 **Razorpay Payment Integration** – Users can make payments securely through Razorpay.

 ## 📸 Screenshots